Pece17/IoTBeacon/README.md

 # 2. Bluetooth beacons

-Go to address https://www.aliexpress.com/item/32776774253.html to view the source of store where the Bluetooth beacons we ended up using were bought
+Go to address https://www.aliexpress.com/item/32776774253.html to view the page of the online store where the Bluetooth beacons were bought

 - Three Bluetooth low energy (BLE) beacons
 - Model - ```Wellcore Bluetooth Ibeacon NRF51822 beacon Wristband Ibeacons Module with APP```